 Grenada

-This ancient city is one of the favourites in Spain.
+The ancient city of Grenada is one of my favourites in Spain.
 You can wander the ancient streets in the centre and relaxing in the old palace, the Alhambra.
-A trip to southern Spain is not complete without a visit this city.
+You might like to read my blog article on visiting the Alhambra – top tips.

 Valencia